Technological Studies Field Experience Handbook

 ETHICAL STANDARDS

-The ethical standard of Care includes compassion, acceptance, interest and insight for developing students' potential.
-Members express their commitment to students' well-being and learning through positive influence, professional judgment and empathy in practice.
+Care includes compassion, acceptance, interest and insight for developing students’ potential.
+Members express commitment to students’ well-being and learning through positive influence, professional judgment and empathy.

-The ethical standard of Trust embodies fairness, openness and honesty.
-Members' professional relationships with students, colleagues, parents, guardians and the public are based on trust.
+Trust embodies fairness, openness and honesty through members’ professional relationships with students, colleagues, parents/guardians and the public.

-Honesty, reliability and moral action are embodied in the ethical standard of Integrity.
-Continual reflection assists members in exercising integrity in their professional commitments and responsibilities.
+Integrity embodies honesty, reliability and moral action.
+Continual reflection assists in exercising integrity in professional commitments and responsibilities.

 See: the Ontario College of Teachers' Ethical Standards for the teaching profession